OnionIoT/Onion-Docs/Omega2/Projects/oled/twitter-feed.md

 The `config.json` file holds all of the settings for the project.
 Populate the `authorization` object with the Consumer Key and Consumer Secret from the Twitter app.

-And then populate `application.user` with the Twitter handle whose latest tweet you want to be shown on the OLED Expansion
+And then populate `application.user` with the Twitter handle whose latest tweet you want to be shown on the OLED Expansion:

 ![config file](./img/twitter-feed-terminal-screenshot-0.png)